You are currently viewing How to Deal with Rejection | Navigating the Emotional Storm

 Reflecting Back To Last Week: Why Rejection Hurts

-Before we dive into the “how to,” let’s take a moment to pause and glance back at what we uncovered in part one.
+Let’s take a moment to pause and glance back at what we uncovered in part one.
 Because understanding why rejection hurts is often the very first step in learning how to meet it with kindness.

 (If you missed it, you can find it here 🌿 → Why Rejection Hurts & What It’s Really Telling Us)

-We explored how modern-day rejection – whether it’s a ghosted message or being overlooked online – still activates the same stress responses as physical risk.
+We explored how modern-day rejection, whether it’s a ghosted message or being overlooked online, still activates the same stress responses as physical risk.
 And how, for shy or sensitive souls, that pain can linger quietly beneath the surface, reopening old wounds and quietly shaping how we see ourselves.

-We also touched on the cycle of rejection: how the fear of being hurt can lead us to hold back, dim our light, or even reject parts of ourselves – all in the name of staying safe.
+We also touched on the cycle of rejection: how the fear of being hurt can lead us to hold back, dim our light, or even reject parts of ourselves, all in the name of staying safe.
 Which becomes especially relevant when we start to think about stepping into our spotlights.

 Questions To Ponder